nobkd/advent-of-vscode/README.md

 <!-- Insert Animations / Pictures for how the extension works -->

+## Installation

+Go to [releases](releases) and download the latest version.

+Open VSCode or VSCodium, press `Ctrl+Shift+P` to *Show All Commands*  type `Install from VSIX`, run the command and select the downloaded `.vsix` file.

+You should see a star in the Activity Bar on the side, and you're done.

 ## TODO

 - [ ] Create documentation & fix README